yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the feature that allows users to find doctors/patient in the MediConnect database by name.

 #### Implementation
 The finding of a doctor/patient in MediConnect is facilitated by `LogicManager`, which extends `Logic`.
-It holds a `MediConnectParser` that parses the user input, and a Model where the command is executed.
+It holds a `MediConnectParser` that parses the user input, and a `Model` where the command is executed.
 Additionally, it implements the following operations:

 * `LogicManager#execute()` — Executes the given user String input and returns a CommandResult

 These operations are exposed in the Ui interface as `Ui#executeCommand()`.

-Given below is an example usage scenario and how the ListDoctorCommand/ListPatientCommand mechanism behaves at each step.
+Given below is an example usage scenario and how the `FindDoctorCommand` mechanism behaves at each step.

-Step 1: The user inputs `find_d/find_p John` to search for doctors/patients named "John" in MediConnect.
+**Step 1**: The user inputs `find_d John` to search for doctors named "John" in the database.
-* The `find_d/find_p` command triggers `MediConnectParser#parseCommand`, which identifies the command word and calls `FindDoctorCommandParser/FindPatientCommandParser#parse` to handle the arguments.
+* The `find_d` command triggers `MediConnectParser#parseCommand()`, which identifies the command word and calls `FindDoctorCommandParser#parse()` to handle the arguments.

-Step 2: The `FindDoctorCommandParser/FindPatientCommandParser#parse` method splits the argument "John" into a list of keywords.
-It then creates a `NameContainsKeywordsDoctorPredicate/NameContainsKeywordsPatientPredicate` object, using the list of keywords.
+**Step 2**: The `FindDoctorCommandParser#parse()` method splits the argument "John" into a list of keywords.
+It then creates a `NameContainsKeywordsDoctorPredicate` object, using the list of keywords.

-Step 3: A new `FindDoctorCommand/FindPatientCommand` instance is created using the `NameContainsKeywordsDoctorPredicate/NameContainsKeywordsPatientPredicate` object.
+**Step 3**: A new `FindDoctorCommand` instance is created using the `NameContainsKeywordsDoctorPredicate` object.

-Step 4: The created `FindDoctorCommand/FindPatientCommand` instance is returned to `LogicManager`, and its `execute` method is called.
+**Step 4**: The created `FindDoctorCommand` instance is returned to `LogicManager`, and its `execute` method is called.
-`FindDoctorCommand/FindPatientCommand#execute` filters the list of doctors/patients in `Model` using the `NameContainsKeywordsDoctorPredicate/NameContainsKeywordsPatientPredicate`.
+`FindDoctorCommand#execute()` filters the list of doctors/patients in `Model` using the `NameContainsKeywordsDoctorPredicate`.

-Step 5: The filtered list is displayed to the user through the UI.
+**Step 5**: The filtered list is displayed to the user through the UI.

+The example usage scenario for the find patient mechanisms would be similar to the scenario above.

 **UML Diagrams**